RyanSusana/elepy/docs/annotations/data-types.md

 }
 ```

-__NOTE: the @Object annotation is completely optional, as it provides no extra logic.
+__NOTE: the @InnerObject annotation is completely optional, as it provides no extra logic.
 Elepy handles CustomObject the same way without the annotation__

 # @Array
 Collections are supported in the form of Sets and Lists.
 The general grouping of collections is called `@Array`.